 * We used 4GB data of various file categories (pictures, movies, audio files, various MS Office documents, PDF files, applications/executables, Microsoft Windows 7 system files, archives, etc.).

 ** Converting MP3 files to WAV, MP3 to WMA, AVI to MPG and MPG to AVI, as well as iPod format

 |AVC Score||PC Mark Score||Impact Score|

 Award levels reached in this Performance Test

-The following certification levels are for the results reached in this performance test report.
-Please note that the performance test only tells you how much impact an Anti-Virus may have on a system compared to other Anti-Virus products; it does not tell you anything about the effectiveness of the protection a product provides.
-To determine, for example, how the detection rates of the various Anti-Virus products are, please refer to our other tests, available at www.av-comparatives.org
+The following award levels are for the results reached in this performance test report.
+Please note that the performance test only tells you how much impact an Anti-Virus product may have on a system compared to other Anti-Virus products; it does not tell you anything about the effectiveness of the protection a product provides.

 Copyright and Disclaimer